 Chances are, it is already hot in your area.
-Today may serve as a good reminder to make and enjoy your first (of many) Iced Tea drink of the season.
+Today serves as a good reminder to make and enjoy your first (of many) iced tea drinks of the season.
+Unsweetened iced tea has almost no calories, carbs, or salt.
 Have it plain, add a little lemon, or sweeten it with sugar.
 Iced Tea is certainly a favorite summer cooler of millions of Americans.
 And best of all, tea is good for your health!

-Since ancient times, people have believed that tea has a wide range of medicinal uses.
-Modern research has given credibility to many of these beliefs and identified more In some cases research is not conclusive.
-Regardless of the final determination as to it's value over time, drink and enjoy because there is no research to suggest that it can hurt you and it just tastes good.
+Since ancient times, people discovered that tea has a wide range of medicinal uses.
+Modern research has given credibility to many of these beliefs and identified more.
+In some cases, research is not conclusive.
+Regardless of the final determination as to its value over time, drink and enjoy because there is no research to suggest that it can hurt you and it just tastes good.

 Here are some of the known or suspected medicinal applications: